many-things/cw-hyperlane/example/README.md

 ## Prerequisites

 - [Cast](https://book.getfoundry.sh/cast/)

-- Sepolia Testnet account with enough balance
+- Sepolia Testnet account with enough balance ([faucet](https://sepolia-faucet.pk910.de/))

-  - [Visit faucet](https://sepolia-faucet.pk910.de/) to get some test tokens

-- Osmosis Testnet account with enough balance
+- Osmosis Testnet account with enough balance ([faucet](https://faucet.testnet.osmosis.zone/))

-  - [Visit faucet](https://faucet.testnet.osmosis.zone/) to get some test tokens

 - Recommanded to use same account for both networks

   - You can easily get the bech32 address by running below command (need to setup `config.yaml` first)

     - Get from private key
       `yarn cw-hpl wallet address -n [network-id] --private-key [private-key]`
     - Get from mnemonic phrase
       `yarn cw-hpl wallet address -n [network-id] --mnemonic [mnemonic]`

   - You also can get the ethereum address by running below command

     - Get from private key
       `cast wallet address --private-key [private-key]`
     - Get from mnemonic phrase
       `cast wallet address --mnemonic [mnemonic]`

   - Or, You can use `yarn cw-hpl wallet new -n [network-id]` to create new wallet